apercova/atom-selectors-plus/README.md

 ## Features
 - Added functionality to validate Atom's ScopeSelector as [ScopeSelector](https://flight-manual.atom.io/behind-atom/sections/scoped-settings-scopes-and-scope-descriptors/#scope-selectors)
   By default Atom's selectors.js `selectorMatchesAnyScope(selector, scopes)` validates only individual scopes.
-Eg. `.source.js .string.quoted`.
+Eg. `.source.js` or `.string.quoted`.

   > For above example `.source.js` and `.string.quoted` are evaluated independently.
 Hence, nested selectors like `.source.js .string` evaluate to `false` which is a bit missleading if you expect to evaluate `ScopeSelector` included `*` selector.